rokob/rokob.github.com/_posts/2014-06-01-write-code-that-looks-like-objc.md

 as possible.
 I have my own style that I use on personal projects, which differed from the style at Facebook, but I always just kept the two separate.
 I think it is good to expose yourself to multiple styles because you can pick up the little bits that work better from each and merge them into something better.

+## And then Swift happened

+So I was watching the WWDC keynote this morning and Apple announced a new langauge, Swift.
+This will be the language for iOS and Mac development for the forseeable future.
+So all this talk about how to write Objective-C is going down the drain.
+So although there is a right way to write Objective-C, it doesn't matter much anymore.
+I'll have to start working on "Eloquent Swift"...

 [apple-guidelines]:  https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html
 [google-objc]:       http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml